 The major DCNR accomplishments of 2019 to promote responsible stewardship of the commonwealth’s natural resources are listed below.

 Forest, Land, and Water Conservation

-The Bureau of Forestry partnered with the Pennsylvania Game Commission in developing a habitat conservation plan for Indiana and northern long-eared bats on 2.2 million acres of state forest lands.
+The Bureau of Forestry partnered with the Game Commission, Bureau of State Parks, and the U.S. Fish and Wildlife Service in the final stage of developing a habitat conservation plan for Indiana and northern long-eared bats on 3.9 million acres of state forest, state park, and state game lands.

 Research and Collection Permits

-In 2018, scientific research ranged from investigating geology and soils to water and air quality.
+In 2019, scientific research ranged from investigating geology and soils to water and air quality.
 Significant attention was focused on plant populations and forest health.
-A wide range of animal life was investigated, including sponges, earthworms, insects, mollusks, birds, fish, reptiles, amphibians, and mammals.
+A wide range of animal life was investigated, including insects, birds, fish, amphibians, reptiles, and mammals.